-1. On the inventory beacon that connects to ILMT, start FlexNet Beacon using the Run as administrator option, and select the Inventory systems page.

-- 2. From the list of connections, select the ILMT connection, and below the listing, click Delete. - 3.
+- 1. On the inventory beacon that connects to ILMT, start FlexNet Beacon using the Run as administrator option, and select the Inventory systems page. - 2.
+From the list of connections, select the ILMT connection, and below the listing, click Delete. - 3.
 In the confirmation dialog, click OK.

-This removes the connection data from the inventory beacon, but there is no communication about this change from a free-standing inventory beacon to the central application server, where another manual edit is required, as described in the following steps.
+This removes the connection data from the inventory beacon, but there is no communication about this change from the inventory beacon to the central application server, where another manual edit is required.